catdad/jsForm/README.md

 ##Credits

 My geography department has asked for a participatory GIS app various times.
 I finally created a sample app, and this library came from the need for a stupid-simple way to create complex custom questions.

+## License

+This project is licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+Please use, adapt, anf modify this project to your heart's content.
+Link back to this page wherever you can.